-Some people may think it’s a risky move to go public with this information, but Rachel says, “I decided to take on Victoria as a therapist because she’s so passionate about helping people and spent two long years training to be a massage therapist, that I felt she deserved the same opportunity as someone who is neurotypical.
-Victoria is really smart, focused and a valued member of the team and continues to work hard to provide the best service she can to our clients.
+Some people may think it’s a risky move to go public with this information, but Rachel says, “I decided to take on Victoria as a therapist because they're so passionate about helping people and spent two long years training to be a massage therapist, that I felt they deserved the same opportunity as someone who is neurotypical.
+Victoria is really smart, focused and a valued member of the team and continues to work hard to provide the best service they can to our clients.
 People on the spectrum often face discrimination in the workplace, and life in general, because they communicate and interact with others differently.
 I don’t want that to happen here.”

 Posted: Tuesday 15 June 2021